The nights are drawing in now and that can only mean one thing. It’s time to start planning for NaNoWriMo 😀

 For anyone who may not know, NaNoWriMo stands for National Novel Writing Month.
 It’s a challenge to write a novel of at least 50,000 words in a month, and it comes around every November.

 From humble beginnings in 1999, when there were just 21 participants, NaNoWriMo has grown into a world-wide phenomenon.
-In 2015 431,626 people took part, and the numbers this year are expected to be even greater.
+In 2016 384,126 people took part, and the numbers this year are likely to be even greater.

 There is no entry fee for NaNoWriMo (though donations are always welcome), and no prizes either.
-Essentially, it is a challenge to help you write that novel you had always meant to write but keep putting off.
+Essentially, it’s a challenge to help you write that novel you had always meant to write but keep putting off.

 By registering with NaNoWriMo, you are joining a world-wide community of writers who are all seeking to achieve the same end, and are thus able to encourage and support one another.